LUKE-HAG/LHW-Schmalz-Scale/README.md

+View the README file as code

-This code is used in the project deriving from a Master's Thesis.
+The code in this repository is used in the project deriving from a Master's Thesis.
 It is used to program a Raspberry Pi Pico W to take readings from a Scale and interpret them into takt signals.

 The following is a description of the process which the code attempts to implement.